 Man is unique.

-While most professions might be considered more utilitarian than aesthetic, engineers could not function without drawings, doctors without x-rays and anatomical drawings, and even taxi drivers and pilots without a graphical representation of a complex matrix of city streets and highways in the sky.
+While most professions might be considered more utilitarian than aesthetic, engineers could not function without drawings, doctors without x-rays and anatomical drawings, or even taxi drivers and pilots without a graphical representation of a complex matrix of city streets and highways in the sky.
 Thus, in everyday life, the arts have become just as utilitarian as the sciences.
 We just don't think about it.
 When one studies the structure of the universe, it becomes abundantly clear: the sciences are as aesthetic as the arts, and the arts are as practical as the sciences.
 Thus, they are different--but the same.
 "Form follows function" is the famous line describing the perfect melding of utility and beauty.

 A drawing might be defined as a linear two-dimensional depiction of what the eye and brain sees or feels and is usually represented as a series of lines or shaded patterns.
 Truly, "A line in the sand" supersedes all language barriers, particularly when there is no mistake in the translation.
 A simple line drawn by a finger or a stick could be made to say: "This is a demarcation point across which no unauthorized person should cross."